Food On Book

 7. Clean your cleaning clothes obsessively.

 My rule is a two-day maximum for dishcloths, which prevents foul odor from building up and contaminating the whole lot that comes into contact with it.
-Once every week, my husband pre-soaks all the grimy dishcloths, tea towels, and aprons in the laundry sink with a few kinds of vinegar, after which washes in warm water.
+Once every week, my husband pre-soaks all the grimy dishcloths, tea towels, and aprons in the laundry sink with a few kinds of vinegar, after which he washes them in warm water.
 It receives all of the ickiness out.

 8. Use a sheet pan in the oven to capture drips.